The Wall – Song By Song

 Nobody Home was one of the final songs recorded for The Wall and was written and added at the last minute.

 “Vera” remained mostly unchanged throughout production.
 In early demos of The Wall, a short snippet of Vera Lynn’s “We’ll Meet Again” is the album’s prelude instead of “Outside The Wall”.

 Rerecorded for the film, there are a couple of excellent, longer versions to be found for “Bring The Boys Back Home”.

-The search for a long version of Comfortably Numb with extended guitar solo is the holy grail of The Wall’s missing parts.
+A long version of Comfortably Numb with extended guitar solo is the holy grail of The Wall’s missing parts.
 Here’s where to find extended versions of the song and how this classic track almost wasn’t on Pink Floyd The Wall.

 An entire verse was cut from “The Show Must Go On”.
-For years, only people who saw The Wall Live shows got to hear it years before was finally released on the The Wall live album.
+For years, only people who saw The Wall Live shows got to hear it.
+The missing verse was finally released.
+Here’s where fo find it.